Labour received highest ever amount of private donations last year

 But the Tories also had a successful fundraising year, including a £10 million bequest from the late Lord John Sainsbury – the cousin of Lord David Sainsbury and former boss of the family’s supermarket company.

-Figures published by the Electoral Commission show around £41 million in private cash donations flowed into the coffers of the central party after a challenging previous year.
+The Electoral Commission figures show around £41 million in private cash donations flowed into the coffers of the central party after a challenging previous year.

 The Conservatives had recorded an overall loss in 2022 amid a year of political turmoil which saw three different prime ministers enter Number 10.

-Labour received around £19 million in cash donations overall, while the ruling party secured around £42 million.
+Labour received around £19 million in cash donations to the central party overall, while the ruling party secured around £42 million.

 The Liberal Democrats reported around £3 million and Reform UK £255,000 in total cash donations for the year.